 - The burden on participants is not high; and

 - You won't distribute the results publicly.

-- Submit the form and your survey materials to Chris Rouleau and the Web Usability Coordinator, who may recommend changes before it is submitted to OMB.
+- Submit the completed PRA submission form and your survey questions to the Web Usability Coordinator, who may recommend changes before it is submitted to OMB.

-- OMB has 5 business days to respond.
+- He will formally submit your survey to OMB.
+OMB has 5 business days to respond.
 If they have a question or require more information, they will contact you in this time.

 - If OMB inquires within those 5 days, they have an additional 5 days to respond after you send them your response.